Updated March 15, 2023

 This means that the layers are to be added in the created sequence and the computation has to be done in the order of the expected computation.
 Once whenever you define you can make use of the compiled model which uses the underlying frameworks and the components to optimize the computation thereby specifying the loss function and to be used optimizer, The model is then checked for the viability along with the fit with data.
 This can be done with one batch of data at a particular time or by firing off the entire model training regime.
 The models can then be used for predictions.
 The construction can be summarized as follows, defining the model, make sure its compilable, fitting your model, making predictions upon it.

 There are various data science programming languages being used widely in the markets today.
 It cannot be outrightly said if one language is better than the other in any way.
 It totally depends on the kind of use case you have in your project or organization and the language can be chosen accordingly, All the languages have their own pros and cons and therefore a basic level of introductory analysis is required to know which is the right language to be used in data science for you.
 Hope you liked our article.
 Stay tuned for more like these.

 This is a guide to Data Science Languages.
-Here we have discuss the 8 different types of languages used in data science.
+Here we have discussed the basic concept with 8 different types of languages used in data science.
 You can also go through our other suggested articles to learn more –